 Loops in coding example

 This code will print out the numbers 1-10.
 However it’s extremely repetitive, as the first ten lines are identical calls, except for the number being printed.
+Or what if even simpler we wanted to move a character 10 times in a row somewhere?

 Loops allow us to write this type of code much more efficiently.
 Rather than write the same lines of code over and over, we can put this code in a loop and end up with a much shorter, cleaner program.
+It also makes our code more readable, and easier to debug.

 In most languages, there are two main types of loops, for and while.
 For loops repeat a chunk of code for a specified number of times.
 While loops repeat a chunk of code while some condition is true, stopping when the condition is no longer true.
 Some coding languages, like Scratch, also have until loops, which are the opposite of while loops; until loops run until a condition is true.